AN ESSAY BY KAREN SERGEANT

 Mapping decision rights (who owns what) instead of being the final approver.

 Clear decision rights prevent bottlenecks and empower faster, more confident action.
-Upstream leaders take the time to define who owns what — and at what levels of risk or importance escalation is needed.
+Upstream leaders take the time to define who-owns-what so the team isn’t guessing or stalling.

 These practices aren’t flashy — but they’re powerful.

-They reduce noise, increase trust, and give both your team and your systems the structure they need to operate without constant input.
-If you want your business to scale with clarity instead of chaos, this is where the shift begins.
+They reduce noise, build trust, and give both your team and your systems the structure they need to operate independently.
+And if you want your business to scale, without compromising quality or equity, this is where the shift begins.

 When you lead upstream, everything changes.

-Your team stops needing you for every decision — and starts surprising you with the quality of their judgment.
-Problems are spotted and solved early, not escalated in panic.
+Your team stops waiting on you for judgment calls — and starts surprising you with the quality of their decisions.
+Problems surface early and get handled with calm, not chaos.

-AI tools finally have clear systems to plug into — and start multiplying your team's capacity instead of creating confusion.
+AI tools stop being experiments.
+With clear systems to plug into, they start multiplying your team’s capacity — not adding noise.

-Your role shifts from chief firefighter to strategic guide — freeing up your focus for growth, innovation, and true leadership.
+Your role shifts from day-to-day friction buffer to strategic guide.
+You get your brain back for growth, innovation, and meaningful leadership.

 Over time, your leadership stops being a multiplier — and starts being the ceiling.